hmRemi/skidlist/README.md

 This repository maintains a list of individuals who have been identified as "skids" in various online communities.

 ## Refactoring
-- Aliases: <b>Ren, Luna</b>
+- <b>Aliases:</b> Ren, Luna
-- Reason: Stated to possess expertise in the Java programming language but underwent a test that resulted in significant failure.
+- <b>Reason:</b> Stated to possess expertise in the Java programming language but underwent a test that resulted in significant failure.
 Subsequently acknowledged being inexperienced.